yasufum/dpdk-installer/README.md

 Role is a kind of group of installation tasks.
 Each of tasks of the role is listed in "roles/[role_name]/tasks/main.yml".

-Target machine are specified as a list of IP address or hostname in `hosts`.
+Target machines are specified as a list of IP address or hostname in `hosts`.
 Empty list means the role is not effective.
 For example, if you only use dpdk, empty the entries of pktgen and spp.